rilieo/oogle-unphotos/README.md

 ## Research Topics

 - (6 points) Using a frontend framework - React
   - React is a front-end framework for building user interfaces.
 React is widely used for its simplicity, flexibility, and efficiency in developing fast and responsive interfaces.
-Its component-based architecture promotes reusability, allowing developers to build and maintain large applications with less code duplication
+Its component-based architecture promotes reusability, allowing developers to build and maintain large applications with less code duplication.
   - Candidate Modules or Solutions
     - Using TailwindCSS with React for styling
     - Implementing animation using libraries such as React Spring